LPG Gas Manufacturing Process: LPG Origin & How LPG is Made

 LPG Constituents

-LPG is comprised primarily of propane and butane, whilst the natural gas primary constituent is methane.
 LPG is made up of a number of gases under the LPG products label, including propane, butane, isobutane and mixtures of these gases and are also referred to as natural gas liquids – NGL.

 LPG is made up of carbon and hydrogen atoms forming propane and butane whilst natural gas is made up of lighter methane, the simplest carbon and hydrogen molecule.